Create A Bird Feeding Station in 7 Simple Steps! (2021)

 - Make sure to plan for the winter months, especially when the temperature drops below freezing.
 You are going to need a heated bird bath or a heating device that you can place in your bird bath.

-Step #6: Prevent unwanted critters.
+Step #6: Manage unwanted critters.

-Unfortunately, you can’t pick and choose which animals visit your bird feeding station.
+You can’t pick and choose which animals visit your bird feeding station.

 Unfortunately, a bird feeding station will also attract critters that can become a nuisance.